What are aliphatic hydrocarbons

 Aliphatic hydrocarbons are chemical compounds which consist of hydrogen and carbon linked as straight chains, non-aromatic rings, or branched trains.
 While hydrogen is the most common element bound to the carbon chain, aliphatic hydrocarbons can also contain pendant or bound elements including nitrogen, oxygen, chlorine, and sulfur.
 Most aliphatic hydrocarbons are highly flammable — they frequently serve in fuels such as methane, acetylene, and liquefied natural gas.

-As a leading aliphatic hydrocarbons distributor, Brenntag North America. is your best source for this versatile compound in the United States.
+As a leading aliphatic hydrocarbons distributor, Brenntag North America is your best source for this versatile compound in the United States.

-Various types of aliphatic hydrocarbons include:
+Buy Various grades of aliphatic hydrocarbons

 Common Aliphatic Hydrocarbon Examples and Uses

 In addition to fuels, aliphatic hydrocarbons serve as primary ingredients in many products we use on a daily basis.
 You’ll find them in building materials such as insulation, plywood, adhesives, and paint — as well as consumer products including household cleaners and personal care/hygiene items.
+Aliphatic hydrocarbons are also used in the preparation of food additives, pesticides, and furnishing materials such as floor covers and furniture.

 ALIPHATIC HYDROCARBONS AS SOLVENTS